O scale: Scale and gauge

 Scale refers to the size of the model relative to the actual full-sized object being represented, while gauge is the width of the model track.
 Most commercially produced model track is a compromise between appearance and a trouble-free running surface.

 Scale

 Scale is the ratio of a model dimension to the real life dimension.
-O Scale in the UK is commonly 1:43.5 or 7 mm to the foot, in continental Europe it is commonly 1:45 or 1:43.5 is also used particularly in France, and in the USA 1:48.
-Each region tends to design models to its own scale.
+O Scale in the UK is commonly 1:43.5 or 7 mm to the foot.
+In continental Europe it is commonly 1:45.
+1:43.5 is also used, particularly in France.
+In the USA, 1:48 is common.
 The NMRA and the MOROP maintain detailed standards for a variety of scales to help model makers create interoperable models.